PavanRangani/docs/docs/prd/companies/requirement.md

 ## View Normal Company

 - User can view company by clicking on company row
-- View is presented in Dialog
+- View is presented in dialog
 - Shows `-` for fields which doesn't have value
 - Type field shows type and subtype both separated by pipe for e.g. `For-Profit | Public` or `For-Profit | Private` or `For-Profit | Other` or `For-Profit | Professional Services | Tax` or `For-Profit | Investment Fund` or `For-Profit | Digital Currency`.